alshedivat/al-folio/_projects/1_project.md

 <h2>Motivations:</h2>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/p1_mot.png" title="motivating stock image" class="img-fluid rounded z-depth-1" style="float:center" %}
+        {% include figure.html path="assets/img/p1_mot.png" title="motivating stock image" class="img-fluid rounded z-depth-1" style="float:left" %}
     </div>
+Many a times, people find it difficult to reach the top cabinets in a kitchen due to their height and find it to be limiting and even confidence inhibiting, to overcome this, a simple mechanism is required that can be used to extend your reach while also ensuring user safety when raised higher than ground.
 </div>
 <div class="caption">
    stock image, illustrating the project motivation.
 </div>

-Many a times, people find it difficult to reach the top cabinets in a kitchen due to their height and find it to be limiting and even confidence inhibiting, to overcome this, a simple mechanism is required that can be used to extend your reach while also ensuring user safety when raised higher than ground.

 ---
 Final Design:

 <div class="row">